Salar Jung Museum: Coins

 There is a collection of about 600 coins the from VijayNagar dynasty to Bahmani empire, Moghul empire and Modern India.
-Few coins are 2300yrs old.
+A few coins are 2300 years old.
 Some Punch Mark coins from Kushan dynasty are also preserved.
-The coins are made of Silver, copper,lead and lead.
+The coins are made of silver, copper, lead.

 Facilities

 The museum building, semicircular in shape with 38 galleries, spread on two floors, displays only a part of the original collection.
 The ground floor has 20 galleries and the first floor has 18 galleries.
 The exhibits on different subjects are displayed in separate galleries.
-Each gallery is huge and has many artifacts on display including ones dating back to the 4th century.
-There are plans for a new Islamic Gallery, where Islamic artifacts and manuscripts of the Qur'an will be displayed.
+Each gallery is huge and has many artefacts on display including ones dating back to the 4th century.
+There are plans for a new Islamic Gallery, where Islamic artefacts and manuscripts of the Qur'an will be displayed.

-Apart from the galleries, there is a reference Library, reading room, publication and education section, chemical conservation lab, sales counter, cafeteria etc.
+Apart from the galleries, there is a reference library, reading room, publication and education section, chemical conservation lab, sales counter, cafeteria etc.